openacid/celeritasdb/wiki/replication-algo.md

    a.initialDeps = a.deps
    ```

-2. PreAccept: forward `a` to other replicas.
+2. FastAccept: forward `a` to other replicas.

-3. Handle-PreAcceptReply
+3. Handle-FastAcceptReply

-   There are two step of PreAcceptReply:
+   There are two step of FastAcceptReply:

    If `a` has some committed instances in `a.deps`,
    update the commit status to local instance-space.